Relational Communication: Model

-Any optimal equilibrium is sequentially optimal and involves no burned money.
-Further, there exists a stationary optimal equilibrium $\sigma_*$ such that any $\left( v_{S},v_{R}\right) \in V$ can be supported by an equilibrium that differs from $\sigma_*$ only in the first-period ex-ante transfers. \end{lemma}
+Any optimal equilibrium is sequentially optimal.
+Further, there exists a stationary optimal equilibrium $\sigma_*$ such that any optimal equilibrium payoff vector $(v_S,v_R)$ can be supported by an equilibrium that differs from $\sigma_*$ only in the first-period ex-ante transfer. \end{lemma}

-Lemma \ref{stationary} extends some of \cite{levin2003relational}'s and \cite{goldlucke2012infinitely}'s results to our setting, with an extensive-form stage game of incomplete information.
+Lemma \ref{lem:stationary} extends some of \cite{levin2003relational}'s and \cite{goldlucke2012infinitely}'s results to our setting, with an extensive-form stage game of incomplete information.
 Because players' payoffs are quasi-linear in money, payoffs are fully transferable, and contingent transfers can substitute for contingent continuation payoffs.
 Consequently, we can restrict attention to stationary equilibria, and all optimal equilibria induce the message and decision rules that maximize joint payoff $v=v_S + v_R$.
-Further, due to free disposal (both players can burn money), the set of equilibrium payoffs is a simplex.

-Optimal equilibria do not involve burned money, because burning money would only tighten incentive constraints and reduce the joint payoff.
-Therefore, the Pareto frontier would not change if we modified the model by disallowing money burning.